 An important factor in determining how much compensation you recover is the law firm you select to handle your case.
 Well-established personal injury law firms like Brown & Crouppen have the necessary experience and resources to ensure insurance companies pay fair and reasonable compensation.

 Brown & Crouppen is one of the largest and most experienced law firms in the Midwest and cities like St. Louis and Kansas City.
 Established in 1979, we have defended the rights of injury victims for over 40 years with great success.
-Many of our attorneys initially started in the insurance industry, which gives our law firm the advantage of inside knowledge.
+Many of our car accident attorneys initially started in the insurance industry, which gives our law firm the advantage of inside knowledge.

 HOW CASE VALUE IS CALCULATED